 Announcing: Protecting Traditional Plant Knowledge Consultation Prep Webinar.
 Register now!

-UN Permanent Forum 2025 Registration – First Deadline is February 14, 2025
+UN Permanent Forum 2025 Registration – Deadline is March 21, 2025

 Announcement of Consultations on New WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge